javieer-alvarez/Recipes/README.md

 - 🧂 Add ingredients and detailed descriptions
 - 💾 Save recipes locally with **persistent storage**
 - ❤️ Mark and browse favorite recipes
+- 🗂️ Organize recipes into categories
+- 🔍 Search recipes by name or ingredient
 - 👨‍🍳 View recipe details including author and ingredients

 This app highlights **clean architecture** and SwiftUI best practices while implementing persistence for an offline-first experience.